2.2 Summary of material accounting policies

 o) Government grants

-Government grants are recognized where there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
-When the grant relates to an expense item, it is recognized as income on a systematic basis over the periods that the related costs, for which it is intended to compensate, are expensed.
-When the grant relates to an asset, it is initially recognized as deferred income at fair value and subsequently is recognized in statement of profit and loss as other income on a systematic basis over the expected useful life of the related asset.
+Government grants are recognised where there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
+When the grant relates to an expense item, it is recognised as income on a systematic basis over the periods that the related costs, for which it is intended to compensate, are expensed.
+When the grant relates to an asset, it is initially recognised as deferred income at fair value and subsequently is recognised in statement of profit and loss as other income on a systematic basis over the expected useful life of the related asset.

 p) Cash and cash equivalents